 – What to look for during the interview

-Some of the mistakes that I’m going to discuss in this video are:
+Some of the mistakes we’ll cover are:

 – Listing babysitting experience when it’s actually nanny experience